ecadagiani/basic-web-template/README.md

 The template build an minified javascript with Babel and rollup.
 You can use all the recent syntax, and import files.
 Use relative path like: `import data from "./my/path/data.js";`.
 You can import json too.

+### Assets responsive
+You can resize the pictures (jpg, jpeg, png) in folder `src/assets/images`, just update the file `imagesResizeConfig.json`.
+Here: [https://www.npmjs.com/package/gulp-responsive]() you can have access to the documentation of the config.

 ## QA